karolciba/playground/README.md

 Current solvers are:
 - brute solver, which probably won't find solution till sun shines
-- naive filtering, which should be better
+- naive filtering (check is state is consistent before processing), which should be better
+- forward filtering - remove unconsistent values in neighour nodes - blazingly fast (simple problem in 300 tries, hard in tens of thousands)

 To be done:
-- forward filtering
 - arc consistency checking

 ## eucliderer